The following are the applications available for the Full Pardon and the Certificate of Employability.

 , or by calling the Pardons Unit at the Board of Pardons and Parole at (203) 805-6643.
-If you are applying for a full pardon, your application will also be considered for aprovisional pardon.
+If you are applying for a full pardon, your application may also be considered by the Board for Certificate of Employability.

 - Determine if you are eligible for a pardon.
 (See above)